 Whether a consumer is attempting to obtain needed vitamins and nutrients for energy, healing, and recovery, or just adding a kick to your brunch cocktails; grapefruit has some need-to-knows, particularly when it comes to surgery, surgery recovery and nutrition, and interactions with certain medications taken in the surgical period.

 Let’s start with the positives!

 Grapefruit is an excellent source of nutrients, including vitamin C, pectin, and the antioxidant lycopene.
-It has antimicrobial properties (i.e. kills and/or slows growth of microorganisms), high amounts of antioxidants and lycopene (which are key in reducing free-radicals after surgery, injury, or exercise strain), and can even lower cholesterol naturally and is further reinforced by its high fiber content, (see our article on Fiber and Cholesterol)!
+It has antimicrobial properties (i.e. kills and/or slows the growth of microorganisms), high amounts of antioxidants and lycopene (which are key in reducing free-radicals after surgery, injury, or exercise strain), and can even lower cholesterol naturally and is further reinforced by its high fiber content, (see our article on Fiber and Cholesterol)!

 Grapefruit is great if you like tangy and partial sour things!
 And its lower sugar content compared to other fruits make it a favorite among nutritionists focusing on weight loss.
 That said, there are some big factors to consider when adding it to your diet and these can become especially important when trying to leverage its healing benefits in and around the surgery period.
-So let’s talk risks and what you need to know, starting with the most important: negative effects caused by harmful drug interactions.
+So let’s talk about risks and what you need to know, starting with the most important: negative effects caused by harmful drug interactions.

 Interactions with Anesthesia and Medications

 Most surgical procedures use a general or local anesthetic administered by a trained anesthesiologist.
 In these cases, the liver will be taking on the brunt of the drug processing.
 Thus, it is best before surgery to give the liver a break, so avoid heavy alcohol consumption and saturated fats, and get plenty of water.